 So I duly rang Scamwatch, where I was told that this matter fell into the purview of Crimestoppers, so I rang them.
 Crimestoppers advised me that because the cellphone number could be located anywhere in Australia, the matter should be referred to the Federal Police.
 So I again rang the Australian Federal Police and spoke to somebody in their Computer Crime department, who advised me that even though I could provide all the details of the scam and even a local Australian mobile number that was being used to perpetrate this scam, the AFP had far too much on its plate and not enough resources to bother investigating this matter.

 It seems that even when a golden opportunity arises to catch one of these Internet scammers when he may be within Australian legal jurisdiction, it is all too difficult for the authorities.
-According to the Australian Bureau of Statistics, Australians lost over $1 billion dollars to scams and the authorities do little or nothing to prevent it or catch the perpetrators when they have the chance.
+According to the Australian Bureau of Statistics, Australians lose over $1 billion dollars to scams every year and the authorities do little or nothing to prevent it or catch the perpetrators when they have the chance.
 This is a sad indictment of the police and is an abject disgrace.

 Apart from the fake romance scams operating on Internet dating websites, virtually all Internet scammers use free webmail accounts or hijacked email accounts and money transfer companies.
 Nearly all of these scams could be stopped if certain service providers took measures to prevent scammers from availing themselves of their facilities, as follows: